 - 1. Students are permitted to wear pants that are dress-slacks, khakis, jeans, capris, shorts, skorts or jumpers. - 2.
-Dress shorts may be worn at any time, including chapel. - 3.
-Athletic shorts may be worn throughout the year with the exception of chapel days - 4.
+Dress shorts may be worn at any time, including chapel. - Athletic shorts and pants may be worn throughout the year with the exception of chapel days.
+(Sweat pants and yoga pants are not permitted. - 4.
 All shorts must be no shorter than 3 inches above the top of the knee. - 5.
 Students that wear shorts will not be excused from daily school activities (including recess) because of the weather.
 Please monitor weather conditions. - 6.
-Loose fitting leggings (stretch pants) may be worn under appropriate items.
+Leggings and tights may only be worn under appropriate items.
 The covering article cannot be shorter than 3 inches above the knee. - 7.
-Sweat suits and wind suits (non-tear away) are permitted in kindergarten through fourth grade. - 8.
-Generally dresses, pants, skorts and shorts are acceptable if they: - are no shorter than 3 inches above the knee. - have no writing on the bottom. - have material that is not wind suit, sweat suit, or stretch-like material. - are not form-fitting.
+Sweat suits and wind suits (non- tear away) are permitted in kindergarten through fourth grade. - 8.
+Generally, dresses, pants, skorts and shorts are acceptable if they: - are no shorter than 3 inches above the knee. - have no writing on the bottom. - have material that is not wind suit, sweat suit, or stretch-like material. - are not form-fitting.